operator-framework/operator-controller/README.md

 # operator-controller
 The operator-controller is the central component of Operator Lifecycle Manager (OLM) v1.
 It extends Kubernetes with an API through which users can install extensions.

 ## Mission

 OLM’s purpose is to provide APIs, controllers, and tooling that support the packaging, distribution, and lifecycling of Kubernetes extensions.
+It aims to:
-It aims to align with Kubernetes designs and user assumptions, provide secure, high-quality, and predictable user experiences centered around declarative GitOps concepts, and to give cluster admins the minimal necessary controls to build their desired cluster architectures and to have ultimate control.
+- align with Kubernetes designs and user assumptions
+- provide secure, high-quality, and predictable user experiences centered around declarative GitOps concepts
+- give cluster admins the minimal necessary controls to build their desired cluster architectures and to have ultimate control

 ## Overview

 OLM v1 is the follow-up to OLM v0, located [here](https://github.com/operator-framework/operator-lifecycle-manager).

-OLM v1 consists of four different components, including this one, which are as follows:
+OLM v1 consists of four different components:
-* operator-controller
+* operator-controller (this repository)
 * [deppy](https://github.com/operator-framework/deppy)
 * [rukpak](https://github.com/operator-framework/rukpak)
 * [catalogd](https://github.com/operator-framework/catalogd)